-Bomb Warrior Deck List Guide - Saviors of Uldum August 2019
+Bomb Warrior Deck List Guide - Descent of Dragons December 2019

 This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Bomb Warrior in the Saviors of Uldum expansion.

 Bomb Warrior is a powerful variation of Control Warrior built around Blastmaster Boom.
-Its more aggressive strategy makes it less vulnerable to being targeted by greedy decks, making it a popular choice for tournament players.
+Its more aggressive strategy and dedicated win condition makes it less vulnerable to being targeted by greedy decks.

 Import This Deck in Hearthstone